 Once the student and/or family becomes compliant in the identified area of violation, access to the curriculum will be restored, and the student can resume work.
-Absence during this time will not count against the student for attendance purposes.
 If the identified area of violation is not resolved, the student may be subject to withdrawal.